PHUC-GIT/Project_NETE/README.md

 ---

 ## 📜 License
-MIT — meaning you can use, modify, and fork NET.E freely.
+AGPL-3.0 Meaning you can use, modify, and fork NET.E freely.
-If something explodes, corrupts, disappears, or becomes self-aware,
+But if you host this on the web, you must share your source code too.
+No hiding your duct tape.
-that’s on you (it works on my machine™).
+If something explodes, corrupts, disappears, or becomes self-aware, that’s on you (it works on my machine™).

 ---